Odarell35/Python_activities/ReadMe.md

 1. Clone the repository:

         git clone https://github.com/Odarell35/python_activities.git
+   take us step by step on how to clone it

-2. Open repository in VSCode
+3. Open repository in VSCode

-3. Run :
+4. Run :

     python finance_calculator